UPennCBE544/2023.github.io/ProjectDescription.md

 **Task 6: Report DOS, final bond angles, bond lengths, and any abnormal phenomena**

 Plot DOS as what you have done in HW5.
 You can visually check to get the bond angles and bond lengths from `rlx.traj`.
 You may want to report any abnormal phenomena over the course of relaxation.
-These can include but not limited to bond break within CO<sub>2</sub>, bond reformation, and severe surface reconstruction.
+These can .

 <a name='silicate'></a>